-- Aave supports nearly 20 different cryptocurrencies, making it one of the most diverse places to lend cryptocurrencies on the market
+- Aave supports more than 20 different cryptocurrencies, making it one of the most diverse places to lend cryptocurrencies on the market.

-- Aave features a navite governance token – AAVE – that can be earned by lending and borrowing in the near future.
+- Aave features a native governance token – AAVE – that can be earned by staking.

 - Aave supports unique collateral types like Uniswap LP tokens and TokenSets.